 10-Minute Workweek in 10 Easy Steps

 1) Download latest Commitments of Traders data after the report is released each Friday at 3:30 p.m.
 (EST).
+(Follow these instructions, courtesy of the CFTC.)

 2) Cut and paste it into my spreadsheet for each market.

 3) Calculate the latest numbers for the groups of traders I am watching for each market - i.e., their net position as a percent of the total open interest and their total open interest (long plus short positions).
+I get a new signal when the positioning crosses a signal line, as shown on my latest signals table.
+If I already have a trade on, it is only a new signal if the positioning crosses the signal line for a trade in the opposite direction.
+For example, if I am long gold, it is only a new signal when the signal line is crossed that calls for going short.

 4) If I get a new signal in a market, I look up the "trade delay" and figure out when to take the trade.
 The trade delay varies for each setup and is the number of weeks that was historically most profitable to wait before executing the trade.
 I believe the delays work because it can take time for extreme trader positioning to impact underlying markets or for that positioning to start unwinding and reverse course, which can change market trends.
 (To see the delay periods, got to my "Latest Signals & Results" page, click the link for the main table, and see the "Trade Delay" column.
 Trades always take place on the weekly open of trading.)